Hodge conjecture for the moduli space of semi-stable sheaves over a nodal curve: Introduction

 One interesting case where the conjecture holds true is that of the Jacobian, $\mr{Jac}(C)$ of a \emph{very general}, smooth, projective curve $C$ (see \cite[\S $17.5$]{birk}).
 Using this, Balaji-King-Newstead in \cite{bala2} proved the conjecture for the moduli space $M_C(2,\mc{L})$ of rank $2$ semi-stable, locally free sheaves with determinant $\mc{L}$ over $C$, for an odd degree invertible sheaf $\mc{L}$ on $C$.
-For higher rank, this was proved by Biswas-Narasimhan \cite{bishod} in the late $1990$s.
 It has also been shown for the moduli space of stable pairs over a smooth, projective curve in \cite{MOS}.
-However, nothing is known in the case the underlying curve is irreducible, nodal.
-The goal of this article is to prove the Hodge conjecture in this case.
+However, nothing is known in the case the underlying curve is irreducible, nodal.The goal of this article is to prove the Hodge conjecture for the moduli space of stable rank $2$ bundles with odd degree determinant in the case when the underlying curve is very general, irreducible, nodal.

 Let $X_0$ be a very general, irreducible, nodal curve with exactly one node, say $x_0$ and $\mc{L}_0$ an invertible sheaf on $X_0$ of odd degree.
-Here a \emph{very general nodal curve of genus} $g$ means that the normalization of the nodal curve is a \emph{very general}, smooth, projective curve of genus $g-1$.
+Here a \emph{very general nodal curve of genus} $g$ means that the normalization, together with the two inverse images of the node, is a \emph{very general} $2$-pointed curve of genus $g-1$.
 Equivalently, a very general nodal curve lies outside countably many, proper closed subsets of the image of the clutching map from $\mc{M}_{g-1, 2}$ to $\ov{\mc{M}}_{g}$, where $\mc{M}_{g-1,2}$ denotes the moduli space of genus $g-1$ curves with $2$ marked points and $\ov{\mc{M}}_{g}$ is the moduli space of stable curves of genus $g$ (see \cite[Chapter XII, \S $10$]{arb}).
 Given a torsion-free sheaf $\mc{E}$ on $X_0$, we say that $\mc{E}$ \emph{has determinant} $\mc{L}_0$ if there is an $\mathcal{O}_{X_0}$-morphism $\wedge^2(\mc{E})\to \mc{L}_0$ which is an isomorphism outside the node $x_0$.
 If $\mc{E}$ is locally free then this means $\wedge^2\mc{E}\cong \mc{L}_0$.
-Using \cite[Theorem $2$]{sun1}, one can check that there exists a moduli space, denoted $U_{X_0}(2,\mc{L}_0)$, parametrizing rank $2$, semi-stable sheaves on $X_0$ with determinant $\mc{L}_0$ (see also \cite{bht3}).
+Using \cite[Theorem $2$]{sun1}, one can check that there exists a moduli space, denoted $U_{X_0}(2,\mc{L}_0)$, parameterizing rank $2$, semi-stable sheaves on $X_0$ with determinant $\mc{L}_0$.
 However, the moduli space $U_{X_0}(2,\mc{L}_0)$ is singular.
 We show:

 \begin{thm} For $X_0$ a very general, irreducible nodal curve, there exists a desingularization $\mc{G}_0$ of $U_{X_0}(2,\mc{L}_0)$ (in the sense that $\mc{G}_0$ is non-singular and there is a proper birational morphism from $\mc{G}_0$ to $U_{X_0}(2,\mc{L}_0)$) such that the Hodge conjecture holds for $\mc{G}_0$. \end{thm}